 Invisalign® Clear Aligners are state-of-the-art braces consisting of transparent, incremental aligners, designed specifically for each individual patient, which gradually adjust teeth to their desired position.
 Because they are made of a specialized, hard, clear plastic, they are virtually invisible when you wear them.
 The smooth aligners make wearing braces comfortable with minimal impact on your everyday life.
 Plus, there are no food restrictions since you remove the aligners when you eat.

-Dr. Greenberg is an accredited Invisalign VIP Diamond Plus Provider
+Dr. Greenberg is an accredited Invisalign Platinum Plus Provider

 How Invisalign Clear Aligners Work

 Treatment begins with x-rays, photographs, a bite registration, and polyvinyl siloxane impressions being taken of your teeth and gums.
 Dr. Greenberg then creates a treatment plan based on these studies.
 Dental impressions of your teeth are sent to be scanned in order to create a computerized model.
 This model uses the orthodontist’s treatment plan to create stages between the current teeth position and the desired position.
 Before the aligners are manufactured, a computer graphic simulation is provided to you and Dr. Greenberg for approval or modification.
 This will enable you to see a virtual representation of how your teeth will move as you progress through each stage of treatment.